 The Irish Chamber Orchestra is a world class orchestra, based in Limerick, renowned for its diversity, energy, its unique sound and outstanding musicianship.
-The orchestra was founded in Dublin in 1963 by János Fürst and re-branded in 1970 as the New Irish Chamber Orchestra under Principal Conductor, André Prieur.
-In 1995 the Irish Chamber Orchestra re-located from Dublin to the University of Limerick and reverted back to its original Irish Chamber Orchestra (ICO) brand.
-Its success is reflected in its uniquely owned custom built studio, on campus at UL.
+The orchestra was founded in 1963 by János Fürst and re-branded in 1970 as the New Irish Chamber Orchestra under Principal Conductor, André Prieur.
+In 1995 the Irish Chamber Orchestra re-located to the University of Limerick and reverted back to its original Irish Chamber Orchestra (ICO) brand.
+It uniquely owns a custom built studio, on campus at the University of Limerick.
 The orchestra is funded by The Arts Council of Ireland/An Chomhairle Ealaíon.

-Under Katherine Hunka‘s leadership, the Irish Chamber Orchestra offers a richly diverse concert season in Limerick and Dublin (September – April) as well as two national tours annually.
+Under Katherine Hunka‘s leadership, the Irish Chamber Orchestra has made Limerick its successful home.
+The orchestra offers a concert season in Limerick and Dublin (September – April) as well as two national tours annually.

 Following a succession of illustrious Artistic Directors including Fionnuala Hunt, Nicholas McGegan and Anthony Marwood, the orchestra appointed two artistic partners – Hungarian conductor Gábor Tákacs Nagy (Principal Artistic Partner) and clarinettist/composer Jörg Widmann (Principal Guest Conductor/Artistic Partner).
-With different styles, Gábor Tákacs Nagy closes out his Haydn cycle which visited land-mark chapters in the composer’s life and some of his most influential symphonies.
-Jörg Widmann continues his personal journey performing all the Mendelssohn symphonies alongside some of his most innovative compositions.
+With different styles, Gábor Tákacs Nagy (Principal Artistic Partner) closes out his Haydn cycle which visited land-mark chapters in the composer’s life and some of his most influential symphonies.
+Jörg Widmann (Principal Conductor/Artistic Partner) continues his personal journey performing all the Mendelssohn symphonies alongside some of his most innovative compositions.